 High intensity therapist

-Working for the NHS or a charitable organisation you'll support individuals of all ages and cultural backgrounds who are experiencing mental health conditions, in particular moderate to severe depression and anxiety.
-You'll manage a caseload of 30 to 40 clients per year.
-Managing referrals and signposting to other agencies are common parts of the role and you'll need to work closely with other healthcare professionals.
+Working for the National Health Service (NHS) or a charitable organisation, you'll support individuals of all ages and cultural backgrounds who are experiencing mental health conditions, in particular moderate to severe depression and anxiety.

-The working environment can be stressful and challenging, as you'll be working with distressed people with high emotional demands.
-Therefore, supervision by colleagues is important.
+Working environments can be stressful and challenging, therefore, supervision by colleagues is important.

 Take a look at what qualifications you need to become a high intensity therapist.